-- If you see a mother with babies, leave the area or give them as much distance as possible – mothers are very protective and will attack if you get to close
+- If you see a mother with babies, leave the area or give them as much distance as possible – mothers are very protective

 - Don’t corner them and this applies to all wild animals.

 - If you see one on the trail, try to give them space.
 If you are unable to, stand still and let them pass.

 - Check for nests and babies before you cut down a tree in your backyard.
-If you frighten one off that has nested near your house, there are most likely babies nearby
+If you frighten a mature raccoon off that has nested near your house, there are most likely babies nearby.

-- If you find abandoned babies, call a rescue – If they rely on milk, they won’t survive if they don’t have it and a rescue and tend to them until they can release them once they reach a certain age.
+- If you find abandoned babies, call a wildlife rescue.
+Babies rely on milk from their mother, they won’t survive if they don’t have it and a rescue and tend to them until they can release them once they reach a certain age.

 Dogue Hollow Wildlife Sanctuary

 I attended the Eagle Festival in Mason Neck State Park a few months back and stopped at a booth dedicated to rescuing, rehabbing and releasing raccoon back into the wild.
 They are the Dogue Hollow Wildlife Sanctuary.
 I was hooked by the pictures and video they produced on their Facebook page and I offered to come out for a visit and film their little ones.
 I have visited the sanctuary twice now and plan on visiting again to donate more food.

-The goal of the sanctuary is to get them back into good health and in a lot of cases, get them to the age where they don’t rely on milk and can start eating solid foods, so they can be released back into the wild.
+The goal of the sanctuary is to get abandoned raccoon babies back into good health and in a lot of cases, get them to the age where they don’t rely on milk and can start eating solid foods, so they can be released back into the wild.
 I was very impressed with the dedication that it takes to maintain 65+ rescues that are in need of care.